 Whirlpool Dishwasher Not Drying Dishes?
 Here’s What to Do…

-Dishwashers are extremely handy, but they aren’t magic.
+“Why are my dishes not drying?”
+Your heated dry dishwasher is extremely handy, but it isn’t magic.
 Getting clean, dry dishes requires proper placement, dishwasher settings, and unloading techniques.
 Not doing any of these things can result in a Whirlpool dishwasher not drying properly.
 Here are the most common problems and steps you can take to fix them.

 Dishes Aren’t Loaded Correctly